 Life in your twenties means navigating some big life decisions and a lot of independence — here's your guide of what you should be doing before you turn thirty.

-Travel, as much as you can and as far as you can, even if that just means weekend road trips or camping in your backyard ...
-But if you can, you have to go abroad at least once, if only for the Instagram pictures and life lessons, right?
+Travel, as much as you can and as far as you can, even if that just means weekend road trips or camping in your backyard.

 If I had to pick one trip for you to take, I'd suggest backpacking Europe; it'll teach you a whole smattering of life lessons all at once.
 You'll see lots of countries, all in one trip.
-And since you're probably not made of money, here's how to backpack Europe on a budget.
+And since you're probably not made of money, here's how I was able to budget while backpacking Europe.

-See classics like France, Italy and England ... but don't miss out on gems that aren't as crowded like Croatia, Poland, Russia, and Ukraine; see the countries that are off the beaten track.
-These countries hold more history lessons than your textbooks and seeing sites like Auschwitz or St. Basil's Cathedral in person is more life-changing than reading about it.
+See classics like France, Italy and England ... but don't miss out on gems that aren't as crowded (or expensive) like Croatia, Poland, and Hungary.
+My vote is for you to see the countries that are off the beaten track.
+These countries hold more history lessons than your textbooks and seeing sites like Auschwitz in person is more life-changing than reading about it.

-I also had un-real experiences in Asia (which are also easy on the wallet).
-Explore places like Vietnam, China, Thailand, Cambodia and Bali to glimpse how millions of people live in circumstances so different than you.
+I also had unreal experiences in Asia (which are also easy on the wallet).
+Explore places like Vietnam, Thailand, Cambodia, and Bali to glimpse a world that may look and sound totally different than what you are used to.
+Time your visit to do something amazing, like celebrate Holi in India while you're in town.
 Plus, most countries in Asia make our list of cheapest places to travel to.

-Head's up, I didn't really learn this lesson after spending five days in England.
-Living abroad for a few semesters has totally changed me.
+Heads up, I didn't really learn this lesson after spending five days in England.
+But living abroad for a few semesters has totally changed me.
 My time with other cultures, new foods, pushing myself to experience new languages and adventuring in unfamiliar places has been life-changing (cheesy, but true).

 I've loved taking short trips, but I have gotten so much more out of living in a foreign country; I've seen and experienced so much more than I could on a week-long adventure.